 Portage Community Historical Society

-If you’d like to join, please attend one of our general meetings and ask a board member for more information.
-A year’s membership is only $20 for an individual and $50 for a family.
+If you’d like to join a year’s membership is only $20 for an individual and $50 for a family.
 For more information about joining the Society, please go to our Membership page.

 Thank you for stopping!

-The museum is open Saturdays and Sundays ~ 1:00 pm - 4:00 pm, Fridays by appointment and group tours by appointment.
+The museum is open Saturdays and Sundays ~ 1:00 pm - 4:00 pm the first weekend in May,

 A recap of the three consecutive Portage High School basketball sectional titles 1971-1972-1973

 Beginning in 1971 that would change as the school would win three consecutive sectional titles, the only time to date, that has happened in school history.
 This contribution to the Portage Community Historical Society attempts to cover those three very special seasons.